6. Contamination control

 - How broken materials must be disposed of.

-- Changing of personal protective clothing by staff who have been in the affected area.
+- Changing of PPE by staff who have been in the affected area.

 - Inspection of the area by an authorised member of staff, prior to the removal of the isolation zone and re-start of any product handling.